The Legend of Broadsword Six

 A confirmed former USMC Force Recon veteran and blogger has written under the pseudonym “Broadsword Six.”
-There is no reason to believe that he is in any way linked to the “Broadsword Six” Twitter account that is the subject of this story.
-This report is based entirely on open-source information, much of which has already been reported.
+I spoke with him in November, and he confirms that he is in no way affiliated with the "Broadsword Six" Twitter accounts.
+This report is based on open-source information, much of which has already been reported.

 July, 2017 – Eric R Rosenwald